Greg Davies

-Gregory Daniel Davies (/ˈdeɪvɪs/ DAY-viss; born 14 May 1968) is a Welsh comedian, actor, presenter, and writer.
-His roles include Mr Gilbert in The Inbetweeners (2008–2010), Ken Thompson in Cuckoo (2012–2019), Dan Davies in Man Down (2013–2017) and Paul "Wicky" Wickstead in The Cleaner (from 2021).
-Since 2015, he has hosted the comedy panel game show Taskmaster and he has also appeared on Mock the Week, Fast and Loose, Live at the Apollo and Would I Lie to You?.
+Gregory Daniel Davies (/ˈdeɪvɪs/ DAY-viss; born 14 May 1968) is a British comedian, actor, presenter, and writer.
+He is best known for his roles as Mr. Gilbert in The Inbetweeners (2008–2010), Greg in We Are Klang (2009), Ken Thompson in Cuckoo (2012–2019), Dan Davies in Man Down (2013–2017), and Paul "Wicky" Wickstead in The Cleaner (2021–present).
+He also created Man Down and The Cleaner.

+Davies has released two Netflix comedy specials, You Magnificent Beast (2018) and Full Fat Legend (2025).
+He is the host of the comedy panel game shows Taskmaster (2015–present) and Never Mind the Buzzcocks (2021–present) and has appeared on Mock the Week, Fast and Loose, Live at the Apollo, and Would I Lie to You?

 For his performance in Cuckoo, Davies was nominated for the BAFTA Television Award for Best Male Comedy Performance in 2013.

 Early life

-Davies was born in St Asaph, Flintshire, Wales, on 14 May 1968.
-His Welsh parents, Bob and Pauline, lived in England at the time, but his father drove his mother across the border to make sure he was born in Wales.
-He grew up in Wem, Shropshire, which he regards as his home.
-His father's origins lie in Porthmadog.
-In a 2017 edition of BBC's Who Do You Think You Are? he discovered that he is descended from Owain the Great.
+Gregory Daniel Davies was born in St Asaph on 14 May 1968, the son of Pauline and Bob Davies (1936-2014).
+His Welsh parents lived in England at the time but Bob, a native of Porthmadog, drove Pauline across the border when she went into labour to make sure he was born in Wales.
+He grew up in the English town of Wem, which he regards as his home.
+Davies' father, Bob, died in 2014; the Man Down Christmas special is dedicated to both Bob and Rik Mayall, who played Davies' on-screen father, who also died in 2014.
+He discovered in 2017 that he is a descendant of 12th-century Welsh king Owain the Great.

-Davies was educated at Thomas Adams School in Wem, before studying drama and English at Brunel University, graduating in 1990.
-Prior to embarking on a career in comedy, he taught drama for 13 years at three secondary schools.
+Davies was educated at Thomas Adams School in Wem, before studying drama and English at Brunel University in Uxbridge.
+He graduated in 1990.
+He was a secondary school drama teacher for 13 years before his comedy career, working at Langley Academy, Orleans Park School, and Sandhurst School; large portions of his stand-up comedy routines are often dedicated to discussing his experiences during this time.